-Join us on an exciting eco-excursion to Nepal to see red pandas in the wild!
-We are partnering up with the Red Panda Network to offer you this exclusive ecotrip to the Eastern Himalayan region of Nepal, one of the most biodiverse areas in the world.
+Join Jennie of the Jungle and Red Panda Network for a unique and exciting eco-excursion to Nepal to see red pandas in the wild!
+We are offering this exclusive ecotrip to the Eastern Himalayan region of Nepal, one of the most biodiverse areas in the world.
 Not only will you have a chance to see some of the world's most rare and endangered species, but by participating in local homestays during the trip, you will be directly benefiting the rural communities of Nepal and offering them an alternative to forest exploitation.

-On this 9-day trip you will spend your time exploring, hiking, birding, and trekking through Eastern Nepal, experiencing both forests where red pandas and clouded leopards dwell, and mountain peaks where you will see amazing views of some of the highest mountains in the world.
+This 9-day trip will be led by Red Panda Network, and will feature hiking, birding, and trekking throughout Eastern Nepal.
+We will experience forests where red pandas and clouded leopards roam, and mountain peaks where we will see amazing views of some of the highest mountains in the world.
 You will learn about the plight and conservation efforts of red pandas, and will experience the country like a local.
 Your participation in this trip helps Red Panda Network's conservation efforts in the Eastern region of Nepal.

 You will fly into Kathmandu and be transferred to hotel accomodations for the night.
 The evening will be spent exploring the city with your leaders.
 The next day you will take a flight to Bhadrapur, with possible views of Everest on the way.
 There will be a 3-4 hour drive to Ilam, where you will spend the next day birdwatching and exploring the forests of the Himalayan foothills.
 You will spend the next few nights at a homestay with a local Sherpa family, while tracking red pandas and other wildlife in the community forests.
 Be prepared for a 5 hour trek up Sandakphur, where you will see views of the world's third highest peak and stay overnight on the mountain.
 The last night will be spent at a tea garden hotel in Ilam, and you will fly to Kathmandu from there in order to return home.